Sturdy beggar

 Types of sturdy beggar included the Tom o'Bedlam, who would pretend to be mad and follow people around.
 People would give him money to go away.
 The bristler used loaded dice that would land on any number he chose.
 This way, he could cheat at dice.
-The Counterfeit Crank would use soap to foam at the mouth, and pretend to have violent fits.
+The Counterfeit Crank would use soap to foam at the mouth, and pretend to have violent fits so that people may give money out of empathy.

-Unemployment carried the death penalty on repeat offenses.
-In 16th-century England, no distinction was made between vagrants and the jobless; both were simply categorized as "sturdy beggars", who were to be punished and moved on.
-In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law: two years' servitude and branding with a "V" as the penalty for the first offense and death for the second.
+Unemployment carried the death penalty on repeat offences.
+In 16th-century England, no distinction was made between vagrants and the jobless; both were simply categorised as "sturdy beggars", who were to be punished and moved on.
+In 1547, a bill was passed that subjected vagrants to some of the more extreme provisions of the criminal law: two years' servitude and branding with a "V" as the penalty for the first offence and death for the second.

+There are many types of Sturdy Beggars (sometimes classed as Vagabonds) such as the Counterfeit Cranks who faked terrible illnesses just to get money.